 - Hot glue the handle onto the backing.
 Allow to cool completely.

 - Cut three lengths of the star garland (or ribbon) roughly 1-foot long.

 - Adhere the star garland (or ribbon) with hot glue – hold down until the glue sets.

 - When all pieces are assembled have your child use glitter glue to decorate the front of the craft stick star.

 - Allow the glitter glue to sit until completely dry.

-Other ways to create a Patriotic Star Wand:
+Additional ways to create a Patriotic Star Wand:

-- Use markers to color the craft sticks instead of paint (this would eliminate the need for drying time)
+- Use markers to color the craft sticks instead of paint (this would eliminate the need for drying time).